Antonio Russo

-Antonio Russo (3 June 1960 – 16 October 2000) was an Italian journalist and Vice-President of the International Press Free lance (FLIP), He was murdered while covering the Second Chechen War.
+Antonio Russo (3 June 1960 – 16 October 2000) was an Italian journalist and Vice-President of the International Press Free lance (FLIP), who was murdered while covering the Second Chechen War.

-Biography

 Career

-Born in 1961 in Chieti, (Abruzzo) was taken from an orphanage when he was about 6 years old.
-In eighties, he left the Faculty of Veterinary Medicine of Pisa in order to study at the Faculty of Philosophy, Sapienza University of Rome at Sapienza University of Rome in 1986.
-The same year, he founded with a group of students the magazine Philosophema, which he devoted much of his intellectual commitment.
+Born in 1961 in Chieti, (Abruzzo), Russo was taken from an orphanage when he was about 6 years old.
+In the eighties, he left the Faculty of Veterinary Medicine of Pisa in order to study at the Faculty of Philosophy at Sapienza University of Rome in 1986.
+The same year, he founded, with a group of students, the magazine Philosophema, which he devoted much of his intellectual commitment.

 After studying philosophy, he started doing journalism in the nineties, his first service being a report from Siberia (with Radical Radio).
 He reported from Algeria during the years of bloody repression, Burundi and Rwanda during the Hutu-Tutsi war.
 He documented the Second Congo War, and then Ukraine, Colombia, Russia, Algeria and Sarajevo during the siege.

 Russo was also sent to Kosovo, where he was the only Western journalist in the region during the NATO bombing.
 He documented the ethnic cleansing against Albanians Kosovars.

-On that occasion he was also the protagonist of a daring escape from the Serbian forces, joining a convoy of refugees from Kosovo with a direct train to Macedonia.
+On that occasion, he was also the protagonist of a daring escape from the Serbian forces, joining a convoy of refugees from Kosovo with a direct train to Macedonia.
 The convoy stopped along the way and Antonio Russo reached Skopje on foot.
 There was no news of him for two days, and he was thought to have been lost.

 On his return, he received two major journalism awards.

 Russians denied him entry to Chechnya, so Russo went to Georgia to cover crimes against civilians there.
 He sent movies and correspondences to Radical Radio.

 Russo also intended to interview Vera Putina, a woman who claimed Vladimir Putin was her lost son.

 Russo was also investigating the Russian request for the United Nations to expel the Radical Party, accused of meddling in the war in Chechnya.
 Russo planned to return to Rome by October 16 with the information he had gathered.